 Enabling Two-factor authentication for connections and adding approval devices

-1) In the TeamViewer application, go to Extras → Options at the top menu.
+1. In the TeamViewer (Classic) application, click the gear icon at the top right menu.

 📌Note: This feature is only available on Android 6.0 or higher.